Authored By :

 As can be seen, this table really helps to put things in

-perspective in regards to who had control over Jerusalem.
+perspective in regard to who had control over Jerusalem.
 At

 the same time, it presents us with some very interesting